 The U-2 spy plane is the leading reconnaissance platform for the United States.
 The camera used in today’s U-2, SYERS, uses electronic sensors to see in both the mid-wave infrared (MWIR) band (thermal energy) and the short wave infrared (SWIR) band (reflected light).

 The development of InGaAs sensors has enabled the practicality of using the shortwave infrared (SWIR) spectrum for imaging applications.
 This article discusses the basics of SWIR imaging, and the benefits of using InGaAs technology and its use with thermal imaging.

 Long wave infrared (LWIR) and mid-wave infrared (MWIR) sensors and cameras have been used in military settings for detecting human activity through thermal emissions.
 Using the short wave infrared (SWIR) portion of the spectrum extends unique capabilities that often compliment LWIR and MWIR imaging.
-Until recently, the only way to see in this part of the spectrum was to use large, cryogenically cooled sensors.
-However, Sensors Unlimited of Princeton has produced small, uncooled cameras using the new indium gallium arsenide (InGaAs) semiconductor material.

 The GEM G2S is an additional multifunctional imaging device (sold separately) that upgrades the GEM III to a day/night short wave infrared (SWIR) imager.
 The additional SWIR capabilities include visibility through haze, smoke, and dust for long range ISR, image SWIR markers and beacons, and enhanced situational awareness.